ovelny/amulet/tutorials/personal-debian-setup.md

 * Run `gpg --list-secret-keys` to check trust has changed
 * Delete keys in temporary location

-## Sync main directories with syncthing

-The following directories should be synced with syncthing:

-* TBA

 ## Restic config and restore

 Restic's "key" is already present in `~/.dotfiles`, and its symlink can be found in `~/.config/restic/restic_key.gpg` after running the previous steps.